12 Things a Bride-To-Be Should Immediately Do Once She Becomes Engaged...

 3.)
 Set A Date

 Once a budget is set then a date should follow suit.
 Do you want to get married in a year or 2 years or maybe even 3 years?
 Do you want a white winter wonderland wedding or are you more into spring/summer vibes?
 Do you have a specific venue in mind?
-You want to keep in mind that many venues & vendors book1 year or more in advance.
+You want to keep in mind that many venues & vendors book1 year or more in advance, especially when you take into consideration all the postponed dates from weddings that were originally scheduled in the midst of the panorama.
 Therefore, if you have a dream venue or vendor and specific date in mind, NOW is the time to start sourcing, looking, & booking!

 4.)
 Plan Your Fitness Goals